 The Future of Fitness

 It’s likely that as time goes on, the perceived split between functional training and “traditional training” will disappear.
 Until then, many misguided (yet popular) workouts focusing on just building up the core, arms, or chest will only service a select few while leaving many others wanting.
-For a Pompano Beach training session that can provide the wellness you’re looking for, try a free week with us at Sweat Equity Fitness!
+For a Fort Lauderdale training session that can provide the wellness you’re looking for, try a free week with us at Sweat Equity Fitness!